Javi Marroquin Defends Kailyn Lowry From Fans Wearing Offensive #TeamJavi Shirts

 “I don’t wanna put too much out there, but she knows what she did.
 It’ll come out.
 What’s done in the night will show in the light.
 It’ll all unravel.
 I just gotta keep my mouth shut and watch everything unfold.”

 In the following months, Marroquin maintained that Kailyn’s concealing shocking secrets behind the scenes.
-The Teen Mom 2 dad revealed that he will be working on his own bombshell tell-all book, which is tentatively titled, Heartlessly Hustled.
+The Teen Mom 2 dad revealed that he would be working on his own bombshell tell-all book, which is tentatively titled, Heartlessly Hustled.
 The book title seems to be a spinoff of Lowry’s Hustle & Heart, which was published last year.

 Stay up to date with Chelsea DeBoer, Jenelle Evans, Kailyn Lowry, and Leah Messer, by tuning into Teen Mom 2 on MTV.